 (b) we may make the transfer if the proposed new Registrar meets our criteria and is acceptable to us at the relevant time.

 (c) This discretionary transfer provision is without prejudice to our rights to recognise (or not) registrars at our sole discretion.

 6.7 Any replacement registrar must agree to be bound by the most recent version of the Registrar Agreement.

-6.8 If you do not inform us of a proposed replacement registrar who is already recognised (or is not acceptable, or does not agree to the terms of the Registrar Agreement) then we will transfer your registrants registrations (that is to say, the registrations that are, for the time being, associated with your Registrar Account) to such other registrar or registrars as we may choose at our discretion, which may include us, as legacy registrar/the registrar-of-last-resort .
+6.8 If you do not inform us of a proposed replacement registrar who is already recognised (or if a proposed registrar is not acceptable to us, or does not agree to the terms of our Registrar Agreement) then we will transfer those registrations that are, for the time being, associated with your Registrar Account to such other registrar or registrars as we may choose at our discretion, which may include ourselvess, as legacy registrar/registrar-of-last-resort .